College community Events

 The Center for Professional and Applied Ethics provides leadership in 21st-Century ethics education and research in the Greater Charlotte region and beyond.
 The Center collaborates with a diverse range of on- and off-campus constituencies.

 The Center engages students and faculty in ethics-related educational events, research collaborations, and outreach activities.
+One of its signature events is the Barnhardt Seminar on Ethics and the World of Business.
 It invites members of the off-campus professional community to partner on specific ethics-related projects and provides ethics-related educational programming to the campus and the general public through numerous lectures, conversations and programs.
 It aims to increase awareness of the ethical importance of public practices and policies.

 UNC Charlotte Botanical Gardens